N1ne4ray/WHSTechNotes/journal.md

 My plans for winter break is to clean my room and bathroom, crochet gifts, go to my aunt's on Christmas, and go to church on new years.
 # January 6, 2026
 I used technology a lot during the break.
 I mostly spent my break binge watching Boy Meets World.
 I also got a new ipad so I was playing a lot of games on that.
 I was mainly on my phone a lot watching videos and texting friends.
+# January 12, 2026
+Autcraft was created to provide an online safe space.
+This is important because a lot of online paces can be unwelcoming and mean.
+Autcraft is monitored so it stops people from making vulgar, and harmful comments.
+However, if the monitors neglect their job users can be prone to cyberbullying.
+These guidlines helps protect users from being hurt emotionally.